Certora/Documentation/docs/user-guide/out-of-resources/problems-memout.md

-(problems-memout)=
+(memout-introduction)=
 # Out of memory problems

-(problems-memout-indicators)=
+In this section, we show how to diagnose and remedy out-of-memory problems.
+Since the remediation of these problems is often similar to that of certain kinds of  timeouts, this section is kept short and links to the corresponding places in the documentation on timeout prevention.

+(memout-indicators)=
 ## General indicators

-An out-of-memory issue can be hard to diagnose.
-When the free memory drops below a certain threshold, we usually  issue the following warning to the "General Problems" panel, as well as the prover log:
-`Extremely low available memory`.
+When the free memory drops below a certain threshold, the Prover issues the following warning to the "General Problems" panel: `Extremely low available memory`.

 This warning might occasionally be a false positive: the JVM is sometimes able to clean up enough memory on-demand to avert any crashes, or the memory might be just enough.
 It might also not show up although the job fails due to insufficient memory, e.g., if a single allocation that is greater than the warning threshold fails.
-Both cases are pretty rare, though.
+Both cases are expected to be rare.

-The prover log oftentimes contains other warnings that point to an out-of-memory issue.
+% The prover log oftentimes contains other warnings that point to an out-of-memory
+% issue.

 % ### SMT solvers dying